-PORTLAND, Ore. — The Harrington Family Foundation (HFF) recently announced the recipients of its eighth annual Oregon Community Leadership Scholarship.
-Four Oregon high school students were selected from 226 applicants to receive a $4,000 four-year renewable scholarship, totaling $16,000 per student, at an accredited in-state university, college or trade school.
+PORTLAND, Ore. — The Harrington Family Foundation (HFF) recently announced the recipients of its ninth annual Oregon Community Leadership Scholarship.
+Four Oregon high school students were selected to receive a $5,000 four-year renewable scholarship, totaling $20,000 per student, at an accredited Oregon university, college or trade school.

 In addition to the scholarship, each recipient will have mentors throughout and following their schooling to help guide their path to a successful career and future.

 Christopher Brown – Acclaimed musician and composer, Jazz Instructor

 Josh Frankel – Principal + CFP, Ferguson Wellman Capital Management

 Katie Hull – Director of Public Relations, Wieden + Kennedy

 Ric Jeffries – Co-Owner and Golf Professional, RiverRidge Golf Complex

 Katherine Kilkenny – PMHNP-BC, Portland Mental Health & Wellness

 Karl Logan – Area Senior Director, Portland Public Schools

 David Millman – Managing Director, Domaine Drouhin Oregon